 In the UK recognized qualifications can be developed, offered and awarded by the following bodies:

-Vocational qualifications in England are offered at Levels 1 – 7.
+Higher Education and Vocational qualifications in England are offered at Levels 1 – 7.
 These levels then equate to qualifications offered by Universities e.g. Level 5 equates to degree level; Level 7 equates to evidence of study at Master’s level.
 OFQUAL is the regulator of qualifications in England and receives proposals from Awarding Bodies such as City & Guilds and Industry Qualifications (IQ) to offer a qualification.
 Ofqual determines if the submission meets strict standards and reflects the level of the award.
-Equivalent regulators operate within the devolved administrations in Scotland, Wales and Northern Ireland, all of whom will be recognised by the JCCP as legitimate partners.
+Equivalent regulators operate within the devolved administrations in Scotland (SQA), Wales and Northern Ireland, all of whom will be recognised by the JCCP as legitimate partners by way of Memorandum of Understanding.

-Following the publication of the Health Education England (HEE) framework of educational qualifications and levels for non-surgical treatments it has been possible to identify which treatments are offered at which levels and the competencies involved.
+Following the publication of the Health Education England (HEE) framework of educational qualifications and levels in 2015 for non-surgical treatments it has been possible to identify which treatments are offered at which levels and the competencies involved.